Sentence Segmentation: From Period Disambiguation to Punkt Algorithm Implementation

 where:

-Words scoring above a threshold are classified as abbreviations.
-This approach requires no prior knowledge of what abbreviations exist.
-The algorithm discovers them from the data itself.
+Words scoring above a chosen threshold (typically 0.1) are classified as abbreviations.
+This approach requires no prior knowledge of what abbreviations exist—the algorithm discovers them from the data itself.

 Let's implement a simplified version of Punkt's abbreviation detection.
 We'll build a class that learns from raw text and scores each word's likelihood of being an abbreviation.